 Students may access the services of the Student Health Center on a confidential basis.
 Employees may seek confidential counseling and referral services from the Employee Assistance Program ("EAP").

-(b) Confidential Community Medical Resources
+(a) Confidential Community Medical Resources

 Sexual Assault Nurse Examiners (SANEs) are specially trained, certified professionals skilled in performing quality forensic medical-legal exams.
-One may find more information about SANE services and where to obtain them here: https://www.mass.gov/ma-sexual-assault-nurse-examiner-sane-program (December 2020)
+One may find more information about SANE services and where to obtain them here: